 - As you observe each task, look for workplace safety hazards or potential hazards and list them.
 Assume that no personal protective equipment is being worn at the time of the observation.
 Repeat this process until you are satisfied that all hazards have been identified.
 Keep in mind that some tasks will not have hazards, while others may have several.

 - Eliminating identified hazards may be accomplished by combining tasks, changing the sequence, choosing a different tool for the job, changes in the workstation, improving ventilation, performing substitutions, and so forth.
 Continue involving the employee as they may have some ideas or recommendations for better safety in the workplace.
 If administrative changes are not possible when eliminating the hazard, then determine what personal protective equipment (PPE) would be required.
-Record this solution.
+Record a solution that enhances hazard prevention and control.

 Step 4: Make Changes.